uccross/uccross.github.io/projects.md

 Since the last decade, the slowing down in the performance improvement of general-purpose processors is driving the system architecture to be increasingly heterogeneous.
 We have seen the kinds of domain-specific accelerator hardware (e.g., FPAG, SmartNIC, TPU, GPU) are growing to take over many different jobs from the general-purpose processors.
 On the other hand, the network and storage device performance have been tremendously improved with a trajectory much outweighed than that of processors.
 With this trend, a natural thought to continuously scale the storage system performance economically is to efficiently utilize and share different sources from different nodes over the network.
 There already exist different resource sharing protocols like CCIX, CXL, and GEN-Z. Among these GEN-Z is the most interesting because, unlike RDMA, it enables remote memory accessing without exposing details to applications (i.e., not application changes).
 Therefore, it would be interesting to see how/whether these technologies can help improve the performance of storage systems, and to what extent.
 This project would require building a demo system that uses some of these technologies (especially GEN-Z) and run selected applications/workloads to better understand the benefits.
  - References: Gen-Z: An Open Memory Fabric for Future Data Processing Needs: https://www.youtube.com/watch?v=JLb9nojNS8E, Pekon Gupta, SMART Modular; Gen-Z subsystem for Linux, https://github.com/linux-genz

+## SmartNICs

+SmartNICs have become one of important components in heterogeneous system architectures for offloading computing to accelerate particular host functions that mostly found in networking, storage, security, and management services.
+Generally speaking, a SmartNIC is programmable, and therefore it is "smart."
+Though the programmability can have different definitions or implementations by different vendors, the hardware blocks of a SmartNIC that enables programmability are highly specialized (e.g., compression engine and encryption engine).
+Therefore, SmartNICs can be more efficient than host CPUs on particular jobs.
+The fundamental problem for SmartNICs for applications is how we can gain performance benefits by leveraging this new hardware.

+### Employ kernel-bypass techniques in Apache Arrow Flight

+  * **Topics**: `Apache Arrow`, `RPC`, `networking`, `RDMA`, `dpdk`
+  * **Skills**: C, C++, python, Linux, RDMA / dpdk
+  * **Difficulty**: Challenging
+  * **Mentor**: [Jianshen Liu] <mailto:jliu120@ucsc.edu>, [Carlos Maltzahn](https://people.ucsc.edu/carlosm) <mailto:carlosm@ucsc.edu>

+Apache Arrow provides a set of tools to allow efficient in-memory analytics/processing columnar data.
+Arrow Flight is a data transport framework for streaming Arrow data across different services in a cluster.
+It is built based on gRPC, Google's popular [HTTP/2-based](https://github.com/grpc/grpc/blob/v1.43.0/doc/PROTOCOL-HTTP2.md) RPC library.
+The most common deployment of Arrow Flight is to run on top of the kernel TCP/IP stack.
+This kernel stack is known to be much slower than kernel-bypass stacks such as DPDK and RDMA.
+Given that there are already solutions for RPC over these kernel-bypass stacks (e.g., [eRPC](https://github.com/erpc-io/eRPC), and [Seastar](https://github.com/scylladb/seastar)), the goal of this project is to allow Arrow Flight to leverage the higher performance of these stacks instead of the traditional gRPC.

+### Arrow data filtering using regular expression accelerator

+  * **Topics**: `SmartNIC`, `regex`, `networking`, `Apache Arrow`
+  * **Skills**: C, C++, python, Linux, dpdk
+  * **Difficulty**: Challenging
+  * **Mentor**: [Jianshen Liu] <mailto:jliu120@ucsc.edu>, [Carlos Maltzahn](https://people.ucsc.edu/carlosm) <mailto:carlosm@ucsc.edu>

+The current implementation of the row-based data filtering in Apache Arrow uses host CPUs.
+Offloading this filtering function to SmartNICs can save the host CPU cycles and return to user applications while potentially gaining better performance.
+[BlueField-2 DPU] (https://www.nvidia.com/content/dam/en-zz/Solutions/Data-Center/documents/datasheet-nvidia-bluefield-2-dpu.pdf) provides a built-in RegEx accelerator for network Ethernet packets.
+This project is to develop the connection to allow Apache Arrow to leverage this accelerator, and eventually characterize the performance benefits in throughput, latency, and energy consumption.

 ## Open Source Autonomous Vehicle Controller